 Printing the Status Page via an FTP Connection

 Using an FTP connection, you can download a status page to your local computer and print it.

-- Proceed as follows: - 1.
-Change to the directory in which you wish to save the file. - 2.
+- 1. Change to the directory in which you wish to save the file. - 2.
 Open an FTP connection to the print server: